MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/transport-provider-and-mapi-spooler-operational-model.md

 2. The MAPI spooler calls the [IXPProvider::TransportLogon](ixpprovider-transportlogon.md) method of the [IXPProvider : IUnknown](ixpprovideriunknown.md) interface.
 A session is established between the MAPI spooler and the transport provider with the credentials in the current section of the profile.
 The transport provider returns a logon object.

 3. The MAPI spooler calls the [IXPLogon::AddressTypes](ixplogon-addresstypes.md) method.
-The transport provider returns a list of the unique identifiers (UIDs) and e-mail address types it will accept.
+The transport provider returns a list of the unique identifiers (UIDs) and email address types it will accept.

 4. The transport provider calls the [IMAPISupport::ModifyStatusRow](imapisupport-modifystatusrow.md) method to create its row in the MAPI status table.